exec-helper/source/src/plugins/docs/exec-helper-plugins-selector.md

 # MANDATORY SETTINGS
 The configuration of the command-line-command must contain the following settings:

-## pattern
+## patterns
-The pattern key to use for selecting the configuration path.
+The pattern keys to use for selecting the configuration path.
 The runtime value(s) associated with the pattern key must resolve either to an existing (configured) plugin or a configured command.

 # OPTIONAL SETTINGS
 There are no optional settings for the selector plugin.